180D-FW-2023/Team2/README.md

 - ml-audio-classifier-example-for-pico-dog_barks_2.tar.gz: Zip-file containing the training data used during Transfer Learning of the dog audio classifier
 - sent.py: Enable sending Gmail using the SMTP server
 - sound.py: Notify the user once received signals from Raspberry Pi Pico suggesting that there is continuous dog bark in the board environment
+- Decision: Due to the lack of Wi-Fi module on Raspberry Pi Pico, we decided to integrate Raspberry Pi Zero to enable email notifications
+- Bugs: The fine-tune model currently has an accuracy evaluation of 88%, there might still be some specific types of dog barks that it is not able to detect due to the limitation of training data.
+During testing, it showed that it detects dog bark audio better than real-time dog bark, this can be due to the audio being played near the microphone while a dog can bark at a distance away from the microphone
+- Future improvements: Feed more real data into the ML model for further optimization

 ### Bootstrap process:
 - If you wish to train the ML model, download the dog_audio_classifier.ipynb and open it on Google Colab and run through each cell.
 Before the Inference Application, open up the file explorer UI pane located on the left-hand side of the Google Colab interface.
 Locate inference-app/src/main.cpp and replace it with the main.cpp file from the SoundDetection repository.
 Finish running all the cells.
 (Hardware: Raspberry Pi Pico)